 That would be the last time Jordan’s Bulls would face Larry Bird’s Celtics in the playoffs.
 However, they went from losing every game in the regular and post season to the Celtics to splitting the regular series 3-3 the following year.
 It was now time for a new roadblock to the Bulls and it came in the form of the Detroit Bad Boys, a team that had pushed the Celtics the previous year to seven games.

 They were a very young side though with Daugherty, Williams, Harper, Curry, and Price only in their second seasons in the league.
-Chicago were hardly a veteran team themselves with Horace Grant and Scottie Pippen as rookies, Charles Oakley in his third year while Jordan was 4-year player.
+Chicago were hardly a veteran team themselves with Horace Grant and Scottie Pippen as rookies, Charles Oakley a second year player while Jordan was a 4-year player.
 During the regular season Pippen didn’t start a single game and Grant didn’t start a game in the playoffs, after only starting six games in the regular season.
 Both their minutes did increase to the high 20s though in the playoffs.

 The Bulls would triumph in five over the Cavs with that iconic MJ shot over Ehlo sealing their first playoff series win in the Jordan era.
 The Detroit Pistons would beat the Washington Bullets in five also to set up an Eastern Conference semi-final showdown.